WHY BAMBOO?

 CARBON SEQUESTRATION

-Currently, over 30 billion tons of carbon dioxide equivalent are produced each year by human activity.
-Bamboo offers one of the quickest natural ways of removing vast amounts of that carbon dioxide from the atmosphere.
-Bamboo buildings are a carbon capture and storage system.
-Bamboo takes CO2 from the atmosphere and through the process of photosynthesis turns it into sugars.
-The bamboo plant transforms these sugars into the compounds that make up the bamboo fiber.
-Half the weight of the bamboo is carbon.
-The carbon from the atmosphere is thus locked up in the bamboo fiber itself.
-Once the bamboo is treated with natural borates and used to build buildings, you have sequestered and stored the carbon for a hundred years.
+Each year, human activities generate over 30 billion tons of carbon dioxide equivalent.
+Bamboo offers one of the fastest natural solutions for removing substantial amounts of this carbon dioxide from the atmosphere.
+Serving as a carbon capture and storage system, bamboo absorbs CO2, transforming it through photosynthesis into sugars.
+These sugars are then converted into the compounds that form bamboo fiber, with half of bamboo's weight being carbon.
+Thus, the carbon from the atmosphere is locked within the bamboo fiber itself.
+Once treated with natural borates and utilized in construction, bamboo effectively sequesters and stores this carbon for up to a hundred years.

 TIMBER GRADE

-Bamboo Living Homes are made with a special tropical clumping bamboo species.
-The poles used in the houses are 3 ½ inches in diameter and the wall of the bamboo pole is a ¾ inch in thickness.
-The exceptionally strong and flexible bamboo poles are able to withstand the extreme forces imposed on a house during hurricanes and earthquakes.
-It has twice the compression strength of concrete and roughly the same strength-to-weight ratio of mild steel.
-The hollow tube shape gives a strength factor of 1.9 times more than an equivalent solid wood beam.
+Bamboo Living Homes are constructed using a unique tropical clumping bamboo species.
+The bamboo poles, measuring 3 ½ inches in diameter with a wall thickness of ¾ inch, are exceptionally strong and flexible, making them capable of withstanding the intense forces experienced during hurricanes and earthquakes.
+With twice the compression strength of concrete and a strength-to-weight ratio comparable to mild steel, the hollow tube shape of bamboo offers 1.9 times more strength than a similar solid wood beam.

-We’re proud to say that our Bamboo Living homes are the first and only bamboo buildings in the world that have achieved ICC-ES certification from the International Code Council.
-This means that they have surpassed all conventional tests and can be permitted anywhere in the world.
-In addition, the engineering of our homes has exceeded even the strictest hurricane codes set by Florida’s Miami-Dade County—proving that bamboo is not just a green choice, but also a superior building material.
+We're proud that our Bamboo Living homes are the first and only bamboo structures worldwide to achieve ICC-ES certification from the International Code Council, signifying that they have met and surpassed all standard tests and can be approved globally.
+Furthermore, our homes' engineering exceeds even Florida's Miami-Dade County’s strictest hurricane codes, demonstrating that bamboo is not only an eco-friendly choice but also a superior construction material.

 BENDS, BUT DOESN'T BREAK